Mac McClung: Georgetown (2018–2020)

 On December 22, 2018, McClung scored a freshman season-high 38 points for Georgetown in a 102–94 victory over Little Rock.
-As a freshman, he averaged 13.1 points, 2.6 rebounds, and two assists per game, leading Big East Conference freshmen in scoring.
+As a freshman, he averaged 13.1 points, 2.6 rebounds and two assists per game, leading Big East Conference freshmen in scoring.
 McClung was named to the Big East All-Freshman Team.
 In February 2020, during his sophomore season, he missed several games with a foot injury.
-McClung only played 21 games due to the injury, averaging 15.7 points, 2.4 assists, and 1.4 steals in 27 minutes per game as a sophomore.
+McClung only played 21 games due to the injury, averaging 15.7 points, 2.4 assists and 1.4 steals in 27 minutes per game as a sophomore.
 After the season, he declared for the 2020 NBA draft and signed with an NCAA-certified agent to maintain his collegiate eligibility.
 On May 13, he withdrew from the draft and entered the NCAA transfer portal.

 Texas Tech (2020–2021)

 On May 27, 2020, McClung left Georgetown and announced that he would transfer to Texas Tech.
 He was granted a waiver for immediate eligibility on October 30.
 In his Texas Tech debut on November 25, McClung scored 20 points in a 101–58 win against Northwestern State.
-As a junior, he averaged 15.5 points, 2.7 rebounds, and 2.1 assists per game.
+As a junior, he averaged 15.5 points, 2.7 rebounds and 2.1 assists per game.

 McClung entered the transfer portal again in April 2021 while simultaneously declaring for the 2021 NBA draft.
 In May 2021, McClung confirmed via Twitter that he would remain in the draft and forgo his remaining college eligibility.

 Professional career

 South Bay Lakers (2021)

-After going undrafted in the 2021 NBA draft, McClung joined the Los Angeles Lakers for the 2021 NBA Summer League, and afterwards signed with the team on August 10, 2021.
+After going undrafted in the 2021 NBA draft, McClung joined the Los Angeles Lakers for the 2021 NBA Summer League, and signed afterward with the team on August 10, 2021.
 However, he was waived on October 13.
 On October 23, 2021, he signed with the South Bay Lakers of the NBA G League, the affiliate team of the Los Angeles Lakers.
-Mac's debut with South Bay consisted of a game-high 24 points, nine assists and six rebounds in a 112–105 victory over the NBA G League Ignite on November 5, 2021.
+McClung's debut with South Bay consisted of a game-high 24 points, nine assists and six rebounds in a 112–105 victory over the NBA G League Ignite on November 5, 2021.

-Chicago Bulls (2021–2022)
+Chicago / Windy City Bulls (2021–2022)

 On December 22, 2021, McClung signed a 10-day contract with the Chicago Bulls.
 He signed a second 10-day contract with them on January 1, 2022.
 On January 4, 2022, the Chicago Bulls assigned McClung to their NBA G League affiliate, the Windy City Bulls.
-McClung debuted the next night, scoring 19 points and adding nine assists in a 112-108 loss to the Motor City Cruise.
+McClung debuted the next night, scoring 19 points and adding nine assists in a 112–108 loss to the Motor City Cruise.
 On January 6, 2022, McClung was recalled to the main roster.